 Months of the year also exists in Excel.
 There is no need to manually create a list for days of the month in Excel.

-Write Month name in cell and Drag that cell.
+Write Month name in a cell and Drag that cell.
 Months name gets automatically populated.

 A manually created list by the user is now visible in the excel custom Lists.
 Delete can be clicked for deleting the manually made list.

 The list can be created either horizontally or vertically.